LukeGrahamLandry/franca/devlog.md

 - when emit_bc for ::Values, values.len != ty.stride.
 I think because of @as for ints doesn't actually do anything. for now just copy the right number of bytes but should really handle it in ::Cast somehow. now i fail 11, cl fails 3.
+- @enum(a, b, c) has indexes (0, 4294967296, 8589934592). off by 4 bytes.
+  im stupid and did align_to(offset, info.align_bytes as usize); without asigning it back to offset.

 ## (May 24)